 - Tomato Peach Gazpacho

 - Chili Lime Peach Chicken

 Peach Brushetta with goat cheese, basil and infused honey…a simple delicious appetizer you can make in minutes!

 - Slice baguette into ½ inch slices at a diagonal.
 Brush both sides with olive oil and place on a sheet pan in a 400 F oven for 15 minutes, or until crisp.
 Or alternately, grill on a bbq.
 Set aside.

 - Place cream cheese and goat cheese in a bowl and either warm in a microwave until just barley soft enough to combine easily with a fork.
 (I place the bowl in my toaster oven on low).
 Mix with a fork until smooth.
-Set aside.
+Add some chopped basil ( like 1/3 of the basil ribbons, chopped) salt and cracked pepper, Set aside.